varabyte/kobweb/README.md

 #### ComponentStyle name

-Note above we used the `by` keyword here to create a component style.
-This automatically generates a name for your style under the hood using [Kebab Case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#kebab-case).
+Note above we used the `by` keyword above to create a component style.
+This automatically generates a name for your style under the hood, derived from the property name itself but using [Kebab Case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#kebab-case).

-So, here, the style's name will be "custom", and if you wrote `val TitleTextStyle by ComponentStyle`, its name would be "title-text".
+For example, if you write `val TitleTextStyle by ComponentStyle`, its name behind the scenes will be "title-text".

 You usually won't need to care about this name, but there are niche cases where it can be useful to understand that is what's going on.

-If you need to set a name manually, there's an alternate constructor version you can use for that, where you use assignment instead of `by` delegation:
+If you need to set a name manually, there's an alternate constructor version (notice the use of assignment instead of the `by` keyword):

 ```kotlin
 val CustomStyle = ComponentStyle("my-custom-name") {